iennae/ed-training/labs/assign_2.md

 ## Outcomes

 * Creation of ed-lab2 repo
-* Firstname.txt files created for each of your group within the ed-lab2 repo.
+* First name .txt files created for each of your group within the ed-lab2 repo.